Pats spin Garoppolo pick into multiple choices

 Quinn also hired his head coach from New England this offseason in Matt Patricia.

-This after Quinn said he wanted to acquire more picks prior to the draft.
+This after Quinn said he wanted to acquire more picks before the draft.
 Of course, that can still happen with trades, but that could end up meaning moving a player, perhaps a running back.

 But this move was one Detroit had to make.
 Quinn said in January he was going to add at least one running back to the room.
-He did that by signing LeGarrette Blount -- another former Patriots player -- and then added a running back Friday in Auburn's Kerryon Johnson, who was the SEC Offensive Player of the Year out of Auburn.
+He did that by signing LeGarrette Blount -- another former Patriots player -- and then added a running back Friday in Auburn's Kerryon Johnson, who was the SEC Offensive Player of the Year.

+Quinn said Johnson was a running back the franchise targeted at the start of the day, and while they hoped he might slide to their original pick in the second round, they had enough concerns to move up and nab him.

+He also said it was easy trading with a team like the Patriots with whom he's familiar.

 Johnson, the sixth running back selected in this year's draft, had no issue going where he went.
 He said he could have gone much later in the draft or much earlier.
 He's just happy to be selected, saying, "That's just the way of the draft."